When most people think about arm workouts ... they think about their biceps and triceps. But, what about your forearms?

 Benefits of Strengthening Your Forearms

-What are the benefits to working out your forearms?
+What are the benefits of working out your forearms?
 The truth is, there are a lot.

 Here are some of the biggest perks to working out your forearms: